aabishek420/CineFinder-MovieWorld/README.md

-Great!
-Thanks for sharing your folder structure.
-I’ve updated the README’s **Project Structure** section to match your exact setup.
-Here’s the revised `README.md` for **CineFinder**:

 # CineFinder 🎬

 CineFinder is a modern movie web application built with **React + TypeScript** that allows users to browse trending movies, search and filter by genre, year, or rating, view detailed movie information, and mark favorites.
 The app uses **TMDb API** for movie data and is styled using **Material UI (MUI)** and **Tailwind CSS**.